Connect with us

 The former Brighton, Fulham and Sheffield Wednesday stopper, who has managed the team since February, has taken ownership alongside his wife, Katie, who will serve as chair of the newly-formed club.

-Stockdale was unable to stop Farsley Celtic finishing bottom of National League North last season amidst a raft of off-the-field problems.
+Stockdale was unable to stop Farsley Celtic finishing bottom of National League North last season, amidst a raft of off-the-field problems.

-The club were initially demoted three divisions to the Northern Counties East League at Step 5 after failing to secure a valid licence for National League and the Northern Premier League.
+The club were initially demoted three divisions to the Northern Counties East League at Step 5 after failing to secure a valid licence for the National League and the Northern Premier League.

-Ultimately, ahead of the current campaign, the men’s first team withdrew from the Non-League pyramid altogether, leaving no immediate prospect of assembling a squad or operating from a settled tled home base.
+Ultimately, ahead of the current campaign, the men’s first team withdrew from the Non-League pyramid altogether, leaving no immediate prospect of assembling a squad or operating from a settled home base.

-However, a takeover that has been in the works since the summer has now been completed, involving ng the purchase of FC 2010 Holdings Ltd and bringing an end to the company that previously operated Farsley Celtic.
+However, a takeover that has been in the works since the summer has now been completed, involving the purchase of FC 2010 Holdings Ltd and bringing an end to the company that previously operated Farsley Celtic.

 Liquidators are expected to be appointed in due course, with the move designed to give football in Farsley the best possible chance of long-term sustainability.